tadatomix/thebet/Commission idea.md

 Jacob shares the height with Wilford, but not the weight.
 He is 80kg river otter.
 He has a sleeper build, and quite a rounded belly, since he doesn't sit on a diet.
 To addition, he prefers to hide his muscles under baggy clothes.
 This makes him look a bit more overweight rather than muscular.
 ##### Head
 Jake doesn't wear any headgear, nor having any piercings, but he has dyed hair ends on his fringe, in a brick red color (`#e63917`).
 Besides that he has a teal (`#1fde98`) iris and white sclera
 ##### Body
+Jacob wears a purple oversized hoodie, with a certain print.
+This print contains an eyeless wolf, which has billiard 8 ball in eye sockets.
+Eye sockets are bleeding.
+This print is all over this hoodie and looks like a vector painting, rather than a detailed art.
+##### Lower Body
+He doesn't wear anything special, just a light-colored baggy jeans, with no print or any rip.
+They are being held by a white leather belt.

+## Composition
+Both characters should be placed next to each other, on the center of a canvas.
+### Posing
+Wilford is sideways standing on a single leg, smoking a cigarette.
+Cap is halfway covering his eyes.
+As mentioned in his description, he shouldn't wear any clothes, but a cap and jocks.
+He also puts his elbow on Jacob's shoulder, leaning all of his weight on it.
+Wil's pose is open, he looks nonchalantly.
+Jacob standing towards the viewer, slightly sweating and stretching a smile, looking like everything is fine.
+His pose is close, one arm is in the pocket (up to you, should it be hoodie pocket or jeans pocket) and the other one is waving.
+Jake is wearing the mentioned clothes.
+### Background details
+Can't remember should there be something important to add, but if you want to add a small details to not make the background fully white, I don't mind.

 [^1]: Roughness 0.33 = this result ![[Pasted image 20250915053936.png|128]]